 Language Dutch is the predominant language in the Netherlands but English is very popular and is spoken almost everywhere.
 The Meeting language will be English.
 There will be no simultaneous translation facilities.

-Delegate cancellation Notification of cancellation should be made in writing to the Meeting organizers: UMCG, Wenckebach Instituut (FC20) attn.
+Delegate cancellation Notification of cancellation should be made in writing to the Meeting organizers: UMCG, Wenckebach Instituut for Education and Training (FC20) attn.
 Mr. H.F.E.M.
 Gubbels P.O.
 Box 30.001 NL-9700 RB Groningen The Netherlands

 Cancellation of the Meeting The organizers reserve the right to cancel the Meeting in case of any unpredictable event.